diddlyPop/connect4/README.md

   - Uses numpy for efficient board computation
   - Provide framework for agents to be placed in as players and access game data
 - Build AlphaZero-style agent for connect4
-  - Neural network / Monte carlo search tree
+  - Neural network / Monte Carlo search tree
   - Train and apply agent to console style game
 - Deploy api for interfacing with our trained Connect4 agent
 - Deploy GUI version of game